hphelion/documentation/commercial/GA1/commercial.install-GA-overview-test.md

 -->

 # HP Helion OpenStack&#174; Installation Overview

+This document describes the installation process for HP Helion OpenStack 1.1.

+**What you will install**

 The HP Helion OpenStack installation follows the standard [TripleO deployment model](/helion/openstack/services/tripleo/overview/), creating a seed, an undercloud and an overcloud.